w3hc/gov-docs/vote-settings.md

 ## Delegation

 You can delegate your voting power to another member.
 This can be changed at any time, so if you're not happy with your delegate vote you can delegate to yourself or to another member.
-DAOs make it easy to practice [liquid democracy](https://en.wikipedia.org/wiki/Liquid_democracy#:~:text=The%20concept%20of%20liquid%20democracy,a%20trusted%20person%20or%20party.), it was hardly feasible before.

 ## Resources

-To learn more about Open Zeppelin's Governor contract and how to set it up: [How to set up on-chain governance](https://docs.openzeppelin.com/contracts/4.x/governance)
+You can learn more about Open Zeppelin's Governor contract and how to set it up here: [How to set up on-chain governance](https://docs.openzeppelin.com/contracts/4.x/governance).
+You can also browse [Tally docs](https://docs.tally.xyz/user-guides/deploying-daos/deploy-a-dao-with-token-voting).